-Knowing how to organize your policies and procedures manual will be vital to its readability and usefulness.
+Knowing how to organize a policies and procedures manual will be vital to its readability and usefulness.
 In deciding how you will organize your procedures manual, you need to be concerned with how it is going to be set up, what policies and procedures will be covered, how to efficiently handle later updates or supplements, and ease of employees to quickly find and gather the information they need.
-A guide for the organization of your policies and procedures manual is described briefly below.
+A guide for learning how do you assemble a policies and procedures manual is described briefly below.

 The Foreword serves as an introduction to your policies and procedures manual as a whole by presenting a concise summary of the company’s operating objectives and management philosophy.
 Sometimes the foreword can be in the form of a letter from the company president emphasizing top management’s philosophies and support for the company policies that follow.
 This serves to unify and signify the importance of the operations manual and helps to determine the “theme” of the procedures manual.